WSGR logoWSGR logo

 With respect to corporate governance, Doug's representations include:

-• The special committee of the board of directors of WeWork in multiple transactions, including WeWork’s IPO and a multibillion-dollar tender offer by SoftBank
+• The special committee of the board of directors of WeWork in multiple transactions, including WeWork’s proposed IPO and a multibillion-dollar tender offer by SoftBank

 • fuboTV in the elimination of its Series AA preferred stock